monarch-initiative/pheval/docs/developing_a_pheval_plugin.md

 > **_NOTE:_**  You may encounter an error with the naming of the project layout if using an older release of cruft.
 To avoid this, make sure you have installed the latest release version.

-Next, create a project using the sphintoxetry-cookiecutter template.
+Next, create a project using the cookiecutter template.

 ```
 cruft create https://github.com/monarch-initiative/pheval-runner-template